sio2project/sinol-make/README.md

 You can also specify your ingen source file which will be used.
 Run `sinol-make gen --help` to see available flags.
 - `sinol-make inwer` -- Verifies whether input files are correct using your "inwer.cpp" program.
 You can specify what inwer program to use, what tests to check and how many CPUs to use.
 Run `sinol-make inwer --help` to see available flags.
 - `sinol-make export` -- Creates archive ready to upload to oioioi.
-Output directory can be specified with the --output flag.
 Run `sinol-make export --help` to see all available flags.

 ### Reporting bugs and contributing code